The acronym, PSAT, sounds so similar to the familiar abbreviation SAT. How much do they have in common, and how do they differ?

 Statistics show that a student’s score on the PSAT does predict how well a student will do on the SAT.
 Of course, depending on how well the student studies, the actual outcome may be different than the prediction.

-Below are the predicted SAT scores based on a student’s most recent PSAT/NMSQT scores.
+Below are the predicted SAT test scores based on a student’s most recent PSAT/NMSQT scores.

 You might notice that sometimes a difference of 20 points on the PSAT results in an expected difference of 10 points on the SAT, but sometimes 20 points.